ialnavy/InstaCrawler/README.md

 ---

-## ⚠️ Notes

-- Uses your existing Edge browser profile for authentication.
+## 🔮 Envisaged Extensions

+- [ ] Add support for other browsers (Chrome, Firefox, etc.)
+- [ ] Implement headless mode for background operation
+- [ ] Export results to CSV or Excel
+- [ ] Add more Instagram automation features (e.g., auto-like, auto-comment, auto-download of images and videos)
+- [ ] Support for multi-account management

-- Instagram UI changes may require updates to selectors in [`entities/InstagramSelectors.py`](entities/InstagramSelectors.py).
+Future changes of the Instagram UI from Meta may require updates, such as to selectors in [`entities/InstagramSelectors.py`](entities/InstagramSelectors.py).

-- Use responsibly and respect Instagram’s terms of service! 🙏
+Feel free to suggest or contribute new by creating issues in this repo!

 ---